 - Better User-interface.
 No more sending donors to PayPal to make payments and no more PayPal Pending orders to worry about.

-- Per unit of effort pledges (ie per mile and per lap) are supported with our services and not with PayPal.
+- For US clients, per unit of effort pledges (ie per mile and per lap) are supported with our services and not with PayPal.
+Per unit of effort pledges are not currently supported in Canada.

 - Your organization will receive funds directly into your designated bank account, without the need to request funds from PayPal.